top of page

 CLINICS

-We develop, launch, and operate Indigenous Human Rights Clinics with and within Friendship Centres.
-These Clinics give free summary legal advice and information about human rights and discrimination to the urban Indigenous community.
-Click the buttons to learn more about our Clinics at the Friendship Centres below.
+We partner with Friendship Centres in the development, launch, and operation of Indigenous Human Rights Clinics.
+These Clinics, operated within participating Friendship Centres, provide free summary legal advice and information about human rights and discrimination to urban Indigenous communities.

 IMG_2818-2 (1).jpg